Julian-Heng/pl-assignment-2019/6/reflection.md

 Smalltalk does have, to my knowledge, have 2 statement terminators.
 Both '`.`' and '`!`' ends a statement.
 It is actually incredibly hard to find the difference between the two, but most example uses '`.`' and '`!`' seems to work in specific context.
-As such, I would argue that it violates the syntatic consistency principle.
+As such, I would argue that it violates the syntactic consistency principle.
 Thus it can affect readability and writability.

 ## Weekly Question

-How does your implementation of fizz buzz here compare with the implementations you wrote in Fortran and Algol in terms of readability and writeability?
+How does your implementation of fizz buzz here compare with the implementations you wrote in Fortran and Algol in terms of readability and writability?

-My implementation of fizzbuzz in Smalltalk is an object orientation form, i.e. has setters, getters, constructors and methods that do a specific task.
-I believe this is much more readable that the fizzbuzz for Fortran or Algol because of the modularity I have imposed.
+My implementation of FizzBuzz in Smalltalk is an object orientation form, i.e. has setters, getters, constructors and methods that do a specific task.
+I believe this is much more readable that the FizzBuzz for Fortran or Algol because of the modularity I have imposed.
 For example, method `isFizz` returns true if divisible by 3, likewise for `isBuzz`.
 The method `isNormal` calls these methods to determine if it is not divisible by 3 and 5.
 As for